ppsp-team/StratiPy/reproducibility/README.md

 There are several tuning parameters of NBS.
 In order to reproduce same result of the original work, you only use same values outlined in the original NBS study ([Hofree et al. Nat.
 Meth.
 2013](http://www.nature.com/nmeth/journal/v10/n11/full/nmeth.2651.html)) except two parameters:

 1. **Graph regulator factor (lambda)** is the most influential parameter in this case study.
 It was thought that this factor had to be a constant value of 1 until we found that its value was changing and converged to 1800.
-Here you run NBS with lambd = 1 and 1800 in order to compare them.
+Here you run StratiPy with lambd = 1 and 1800 in order to compare them.
 Lambda is initially set to these two values.
 2. **Permutation number of bootstrap** utilized in the original study is 1000.
 But we recommand to start with 100 permutations since this step is highly time consuming (optimization ongoing ).
 In [Jupyter Notebook option](reproducibility.ipynb), you can notice no significant difference between 100 and 1000 permutations of original results (MATLAB).

 Details about each parameter are explained in docstring of [reproducibility.py](reproducibility.py).